- Personal Allowance £12,500

 It is important you review all employees on the payroll to ensure you are compliant.
 With the new ‘RTI’ payroll reporting in place it would be very easy for HMRC to spot non-compliant employers and indeed a number of businesses have already been fined, named and shamed.
 The Chancellor also announced that there will be no benefit in kind for people who charge their electric cars at work and at the same time has made some changes to the taxation of company diesel cars.
 He was clear to state this excludes vans.
 The cash equivalent where a van is made available to an employee for private use will increase to £3,350 for 2018/19 with the fuel benefit set at £633.
 The employment allowance continues at £3,000 and it is vital if you are a single director company that you do not claim this (even if HMRC basic tools or your software allows it) as HMRC are now carrying out compliance checks in this area and are set to collect underpaid National insurance. ![]() Over the summer HMRC published some changes to Making Tax Digital which have ben warmly received by the businesses and professionals.
 The government has said it believes that introducing a new digital tax system is still the right direction to move in.
 However, it has made amendments to the businesses this impacts and the timescales for change.
 The amendments to Making Tax Digital now mean:

-![]() This is an area which can cause problems for owners of small limited companies.
+This is an area which can cause problems for owners of small limited companies.
 With the arrival of the dividend tax it’s becoming increasingly important to document, declare and pay dividends correctly as the timing of these can influence your (and other shareholders’) tax bills.
-I might have mentioned before but it really is unacceptable to simply take ‘drawings’ and hope it levels out at the year end! ![]() With increasing benefit in kind charges on company cars there has been a move towards people running company vans and taking advantage of lower vehicle and fuel benefits.
-Here are the details...
+I might have mentioned before but it really is unacceptable to simply take ‘drawings’ and hope it levels out at the year end!
 Recently I’ve been prompted to compose a blog post about the service I provide to the County.
 To say that I was prompted is an understatement.
 I was press ganged into writing this by two regular clients who you’ll hear from later.
 So… let’s do this then…

 ![]() Many reports over the weekend suggested that as we move to an Autumn Budget from this year onwards, that this budget would be a bit of a non event.
 With so many changes in the offing already a ‘non event’ would have offered some breathing space however there some new changes which will affect almost every reader in the next year or two!
 I’ve therefore decided to pull together a refresher of the changes that we already know about plus the new things announced in the budget: